 Lien Records can be obtained through the Secretary of State Government Records Inquiry System.

-Vital records in Alabama, such as marriage and divorce certificates, are unrestricted or publicly available to anyone who can provide an adequate amount of information – such as the name of the couple, date of marriage or divorce, county of marriage or divorce, your name, signature, address and phone number.
+Alabama public records, particularly vital records, such as marriage and divorce certificates are publicly available to anyone who can provide an adequate amount of information – such as the name of the couple, date of marriage or divorce, county of marriage or divorce, your name, signature, address and phone number.

 However, birth certificates and death certificates are sealed confidential records – meaning they can only be released to the individual named on the certificate, their mother, father, legal guardian, husband, wife, son, daughter, sister, brother, or a legal representative of one of the authorized representatives above.

-For restricted vital records such as birth and death certificates, certified individuals must provide one primary ID, or two forms of secondary ID seen here.
+For restricted vital records such as birth and death certificates, certified individuals must provide one primary ID, or two forms of secondary ID.

 To find someone’s birth or death certificate, the state will need as much of this information as possible: